sctllabs/substrate/frame/mixnet/README.md

-This pallet is responsible for determining the current set of mixnodes and collecting their key-exchange public keys.
+This pallet is responsible for determining the mixnode set for each session.

 License: Apache-2.0